balochan970/PTCL-Incident-Mgmt/PTCL-INCIDENT-MGMT-TECHNICAL-DOCUMENTATION.md

 4. **Automatic Logout**: When a session expires or authentication fails, users are automatically redirected to the login page.

 5. **Redirect Protection**: The system implements safeguards against infinite redirect loops by:
-   - Using a cooldown period between authentication operations
+   - Using a cooldown period between authentication operations (1000ms)
-   - Adding redirect attempt tracking
+   - Adding redirect attempt tracking and limiting maximum redirect attempts
-   - Implementing timeout delays for state updates
+   - Implementing timeout delays for state updates (300-500ms)
    - Adding comprehensive error handling and logging
    - Using header flags to prevent middleware redirect loops
+   - Tracking redirect state with a dedicated redirecting flag
+   - Implementing a safe redirect function with built-in safeguards
+   - Checking referrer headers to prevent loops from login page
+   - Using sessionStorage flags to track redirect sources

 ### Authentication Flow